flakjakk/working-band/docs/source/phase3.rst

 #.
 The guitarists should not be playing the same chord inversions and / or rhythm patterns
 #.
 If they are duplicating either the inversions or patterns they must be perfectly synchronised
 #.
-No guitar must be louder than the other
+No guitar should be louder than the other

+Lead volume should be up at the same level as the lead vocal, **however**, at the end of a solo the guitar volume *must* return to where it was previously, otherwise *volume creep* happens!